Elsik High School graduate Maria Hernandez shared her story at the 2017 AVID Summer Institute

 See Taylor High School AVID Site Coordinator and Elective Teacher Christie Zimmerman-Huseman's 2016 Summer Institute speech here.

 See Elsik High School graduate, Johana Cerrato, share her story at the 2015 AVID Summer Institute here.

 See how AVID makes a difference here.

-The AVID curriculum used in the AVID elective classes is based on rigorous standards utilizing instruction in the research-based WICOR methodology of writing, inquiry, collaboration, organization, and reading.
-Content teachers throughout each campus also utilize the strategies to transform students in all classes from passive learners into active classroom contributors, problem solving collaborators, and critical thinkers.
+The AVID curriculum used in the AVID elective classes is based on rigorous standards, utilizing instruction in the research-based WICOR methodology of writing, inquiry, collaboration, organization, and reading.
+Content teachers throughout each campus also utilize the strategies to transform students in all classes from passive learners into active classroom contributors, problem-solving collaborators, and critical thinkers.

 AVID Classes Participate in Field Trip Opportunities

-The AVID Elective class provides numerous opportunities for students to participate in field trips that promote college and career awareness.
+The AVID Elective class at the secondary level provides numerous opportunities for students to participate in field trips that promote college and career awareness.
 AVID students have visited Texas A&M University, University of Texas, University of Houston, Sam Houston State, Texas State, Stephen F. Austin University, Rice University, University of St. Thomas, University of Houston Downtown, and Houston Baptist University just to name a few.
 AVID students also take virtual tours of out-of-state colleges and connect with admissions advisors all over the country.